RicardoMarques21/devops-24-25-1241923/CA2/README.md

 The Git repository containing the necessary projects was cloned into the VM, and all builds and executions were performed within this environment.

+### Part2
+For Part 2, a development environment was set up using Vagrant to automate the provisioning of two separate Ubuntu Server virtual machines, using the following tools:

+* Vagrant

+* VirtualBox (or UTM for Apple Silicon)

+* Ubuntu Server 18.04 LTS

+* Spring Boot (Gradle-based)

+* H2 Database

 [⬆ Back to Top](#Table-of-contents)

 ## Key Developments
+### Part1
-### Installed and configured all required development tools inside the Ubuntu Server VM.
+#### Installed and configured all required development tools inside the Ubuntu Server VM.
 **Create a VM**
 - The first step was to download VirtualBox from https://www.virtualbox.org/wiki/Downloads and install it.
 - I launched VirtualBox and clicked New to begin setting up a new virtual machine.
 I named the VM and selected the appropriate type and version to match the operating system I intended to install.